Mir-126

 In molecular biology mir-126 is a short non-coding RNA molecule.
 MicroRNAs function to regulate the expression levels of other genes by several pre- and post-transcription mechanisms.

 Mir-126 is a human microRNA that is expressed only in endothelial cells, throughout capillaries as well as larger blood vessels, and acts upon various transcripts to control angiogenesis.

 Genomic Location

 miR-126 is located within the 7th intron of the EGFL7 gene which resides on human chromosome 9.

 mir-126*

 mir-126* is the complementary strand to mir-126 which forms once the double stranded pri-miRNA is cleaved and the two strands denature, separating. mir-126* is less abundantly found in organisms than mir-126 and fewer roles in regulating gene expression have been identified.
-However, mir-126* has recently been implicated in the silencing of prostien in non-endothelial cells.
+However, mir-126* has recently been implicated in the silencing of prostein in non-endothelial cells.
 Prostein is able to be produced specifically in the prostate through the silencing of both mir-126* and EGFL7.